 This helps ensure referrals are clinically appropriate and provides reassurance to secondary care teams who may not be familiar with individual clinicians’ experience.

-Working well across the primary–secondary care interface
+Working across the primary–secondary care interface

 Improving referrals is part of a broader effort to strengthen collaboration across the primary–secondary care interface.